droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > [!lore] **Vladimir and Argynvost**
 > Vladimir's anger and hatred prevent him from hearing Argynvost's voice.
 If the players mention anyone communicating with Argynvost's spirit, he claims they are lying.
 (As Argynvost's commander, Vladimir is convinced that if he can't hear Argynvost's spirit, then no one can, and can't be persuaded otherwise.)

 If the players mention an interest in Argynvost’s spirit, Vladimir asks them coldly if “the fool in the chapel" set them to this mission.
-If the players deny Sir Godfrey’s involvement and succeed on a DC 14 Charisma (Deception) check, Vladimir regards them coolly, then states tiredly that the “old dragon" has earned his rest and old spirits should be left well-enough alone.
+If the players deny Sir Godfrey’s involvement and succeed on a DC 21 Deception check, Vladimir regards them coolly, then states tiredly that the “old dragon" has earned his rest and old spirits should be left well-enough alone.
 He then instructs the players to depart once they have satisfied their curiosities and descends the staircase to return to <span class="citation">Q36.
 Dragon’s Audience Hall (p.
 138)</span>.

-If the players share a convincing story that doesn’t involve Sir Godfrey or Argynvost and succeed on a DC 14 Charisma (Deception) check, Vladimir instructs the players to depart once they have satisfied their curiosities.
+If the players share a convincing story that doesn’t involve Sir Godfrey or Argynvost and succeed on a DC 21 Deception check, Vladimir instructs the players to depart once they have satisfied their curiosities.
 He then descends the staircase to return to <span class="citation">Q36.
 Dragon’s Audience Hall (p.
 138)</span>.
 ### Vladimir’s Anger
 If the players inform Vladimir that they came to Argynvostholt at Sir Godfrey’s invitation or have otherwise spoken with Sir Godfrey, he asks quietly whether they “seek to join that traitor in his accursed crusade against the lord of Castle Ravenloft."
-The players can convince Vladimir that they are no enemies of Strahd with a successful DC 14 Charisma (Deception) check.
+The players can convince Vladimir that they are no enemies of Strahd with a successful DC 21 Deception check.
 On a failure, or if the players confess to seeking Strahd’s destruction, read:

 <div class="description">
 <p>The knight’s face curls into a terrible snarl, and the greatsword’s sharpened edge grinds against the broken stone floor.
 The temperature in the room seems to plummet, even as his red eyes burn with a haunting intensity.</p>